x2q/danish-bank-codes/README.md

 ## Got corrections?

-Should you hold a registration number that is missing or incorrect, then feel free to send a pull request.
+Should you hold a registration number that is missing or incorrect in the database, then feel free to send a pull request.